 The problem with big types of mirrors in the bedroom, especially ceiling-to-floor mirrors, are two fold.
 They make the room seem twice as wide, which throws off all visual balance by duplicating the room.

 It's said in feng shui philosophies that not only do mirrors attract chi but they then push it off into the opposite direction.
 It creates too much movement, which implies activity, which is the opposite of rest.
 There's hardly ever a good spot for a mirror in a bedroom either.

 17. Don't Use Water as a Decorative Aspect

 Water doesn't rest.
 It is an active force that moves powerfully, disrupting calm energy as it carves a path through the room.
 That means having the ocean or a river out of your window's view, having a fish tank, or even paintings of water should not be placed in the room.

-While water is said to create wealth and abundance, it counteracts fire in the bedroom, which recharges your libido and life energies as you sleep.
+While water is said to create wealth and abundance, it counteracts fire in the feng shui in your bedroom, which recharges your libido and life energies as you sleep, which you know is important for mental health.
 A beach house theme is fine in your house but keep it out of the bedroom.

 Feng Shui Bedroom Layout Examples

 Below we've created a few simple bird's eye view feng shui bedroom layout images that illustrate some how the same bedroom can do things right and wrong.